StarStudio/StarMVC/README.md

 You can see a simple SPA using StarMVC in the example directory, and the core of StarMVC is in the lib.

+And you can also use `npm install` and `node index.js` to see a welcome page.

 At now there is only two methods that you can use, you can find the usage in the example code.

 The document of our project is [here](https://github.com/StarStudio/StarMVC/wiki)!